nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 title: User Guide
 ---

 **Notor** is a personal CRM, developed for faculty mentors at NUS to manage their mentees.
-However, we're sure that Notor can still help people outside our target audience in situations where they have a **many mentees to one mentor relationship**, where they need to **take notes quickly**.
-Personal CRMs (CRM stands for Customer Relationship Manager) are useful tools to keep track of people's information and keep it organised, which can really benefit you in making connections with people.
+NUS faculty who are asked to mentor tend to have many mentees, and may not meet them often, but are still expected to understand their situation and provide useful advice.
+A personal CRM (CRM stands for Customer Relationship Manager) like Notor is a useful aid to track information about mentees and keep it organised, which hugely benefits forming meaningful connections.
+However, Notor can still help people outside our target audience in situations where one must manage **many contacts** and need to **take notes quickly**.

 Notor is a desktop application **optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type faster than the average typing speed, Notor allows you to take notes quickly and efficiently during meetings with mentees, and group those notes with your mentee's information powerfully and easily.
+If you can type faster than the average typing speed, the CLI is likely faster than alternatives on the market.

 Key features of Notor are:

-* Powerful Organization which is up to the user to manage many mentees
+* Powerful Organization to manage many mentees, with powerful user customisation
   * Group mentees, and place groups into subgroups for greater control
-  * Add tags to mentees and sort by tags to easily identify meta-data about your contacts
+  * Add tags to mentees and sort by tags to easily identify metadata about your contacts
-  * Archive contacts you’re no longer actively mentoring, but keep them in your Notor to retrieve at any time
+  * Archive contacts you are no longer actively mentoring, but keep them in your Notor to retrieve at any time
+  * Export data to serve as a backup.
 * Clean note-taking system
-  * Take notes concurrently with meeting the mentee through no-frills text files
+  * Take notes concurrently with meeting mentees through no-frills text files
   * Drop time stamps whenever you update your information and meet with the mentee effortlessly
 * Fast CLI
   * Commands with short forms